 As an email marketer, deliverability is one of your most important considerations, as the success of a campaign or strategy hinges on your ability to land your content in your recipients’ inboxes.

 Unfortunately, there are a variety of issues that may occur through no fault of your own, but that will still negatively affect your deliverability as a sender.
-The ”soft bounce” is a common example of one of these issues.
+Email bounce backs can be one of these issues, with the soft bounce a common subtype.

 Read the most significant, most organized volume of information written about email deliverability.